CPS Central Registry

 - An adoption agency or foster care placement agency

-The identity of the person who reported the child abuse or neglect is kept confidential unless that person consents to release of their name, or if release has been decided by judicial process.
+The identity of the person who reported the child abuse or neglect is kept confidential, unless that person consents to release of their name, or if the release has been ordered by a judge.

-At The Kronzek Firm, we are experienced in representing clients who request amendments or expungements.
-We can be reached at 866 766 5245 to discuss your removal from the Michigan Central Registry.
-We are a state wide practice helping families and people with CPS and Central Registry problems.
+At The Kronzek Firm, we are experienced in representing clients who request removal from the CPS Central Registry.
+We can be reached at 1 (866) 766-5245 to discuss your removal from the Michigan Central Registry.
+Our firm works throughout Michigan’s lower peninsula, helping families and people with CPS and Central Registry problems.